 “Manual” Grade Items

-- Open the grader report and click the Setup tab and Gradebook setup sub-tab.
+- Open the grader report and click the Setup tab and Categories and items Gradebook setup sub-tab.

 - Click the Add grade item button at the bottom of the table.